KottaliRohanKarthik/Self-AI/README.md

 # Self-AI
-A AI based project which can reply a message and work as an assisstant as well
+A AI based project which can reply a message in our personal social media platforms like whattsapp with certain limitaions on privacy and work as an assisstant as well